tederickson/user-core/README.md

 Use http://localhost:8080/actuator with the dev profile to see all actuator links.

-Use "caches" and "caches-cache" to monitor the cache sizes.
+Use "caches" and "caches-cache" to monitor the cache.
+Use swagger to verify the call to UserService is cached.

 `http://localhost:8080/actuator/caches`
 ```json